impermeable/waterproof/README.md

 ## How to get started - Windows

+### Bundled installer
+Download and execute the bundled installer `Waterproof.and.Coq.Setup.[version].exe` from the [release page](http://github.com/impermeable/waterproof/releases).
+**Note:** do not change the default installation location, otherwise Waterproof will not work.

+### Separate dependencies and Wateproof installer
-* Download and execute the dependencies installer from its [release page](https://github.com/impermeable/waterproof-dependencies-installer/releases) **Note:** do not change the default installation location, otherwise Waterproof will not work.
+* Download and execute the dependencies installer from its [release page](https://github.com/impermeable/waterproof-dependencies-installer/releases). **Note:** do not change the default installation location, otherwise Waterproof will not work.
-* Install Waterproof using the installer from the [release page](http://github.com/impermeable/waterproof/releases)
+* Install Waterproof using the installer `Waterproof.Setup.[version].exe` from the [release page](http://github.com/impermeable/waterproof/releases).

 ## How to get started - Linux and Mac